AllenInstitute/npc_session/README.md

 # npc_session

 **n**euro**p**ixels **c**loud **session**

-Interfaces for working with behavior and epyhys sessions from the Mindscope Neuropixels team, in the cloud.
+Basic tools for parsing subject, session, date and time associated with data from the Mindscope Neuropixels team, in the cloud.

 [![Python